In early August 2018, Doja Cat's cow-print top got in the way of her music career.

 Last year, "Moo!" was more than just a meme; it was the beginning of a movement.
 It was a part of a cultural shift to meme music, and it became a cash cow, so to speak.
 It inspired Halloween costumes, overpriced cow-print items on Depop, Instagram captions, and thicc style choices.
 To the casual observer, Doja Cat seemed to come out of nowhere—a breakout sensation similar to Cardi B. Her silliness, vibrant visuals, and sharp lyricism demonstrated more potential than others would care to see.

 In actuality, Doja Cat had been on the music scene since she was 16, with her single "So High" released in 2014.
 Her debut album, Amala, came out months prior to "Moo!" but received little recognition beyond her small cult following.
-Her fans remained well-fed with her debut's smooth vocals, playful delivery, and bopping raps—until "Moo!"
+Her fans remained well-fed with her debut's smooth vocals, playful delivery, and bopping raps— until "Moo!"

 But then, peak cancel culture snuck up on the then-22-year-old after gaining a massive, too good-to-be-true herd of fans.
-Someone read through three years of content on her Twitter feed to find transphobic and homophobic slur-ridden tweets written when she was a senior in high school.
+Someone read through three years of content on her Twitter feed to find transphobic and homophobic slur-ridden tweets written when she would've been a senior in high school.
 Doja Cat's initial response to being "canceled" failed to take accountability and used the same homophobic slur in question in her "apology."
 Her fumbled contrition took a few times to nail.
 She tried multiple times to apologize afterward, but the damage was done.

 And just like that, it was as if Thanos snapped her out of our collective, mainstream consciousness.